Ju-On/Offensive-Security/Attacking AD 3: Post Compromise Attacks.md

 ---

 ## 🚩 Pass the Hash
-With a SAM dump containing local Admin credentials (likely gathered during the initial attack stage), we can also pass a local admin account credentials with hash around the network and observe what devices will accept these credentials.
+With a SAM dump containing local Admin credentials (likely gathered during the initial attack stage), we can also pass a local admin account username with hash around the network and observe which devices accept these credentials.

 crackmapexec SMB Hash abuse: